Rust-SDL2/rust-sdl2/README.md

 # OpenGL

+There are two ways to use OpenGL:

+* As a backend for sdl2::render, where everything is done for you by sdl2.
+It is the default for linux devices.
+* Manually, using only sdl2 as a "shell" for your window (akin to `glutin` and `winit` crates), and still use sdl2's joystick, events, audio, text input, ect capabilities.

 If you want to use OpenGL, you also need the [gl-rs][gl-rs] package.
 If you're using [cargo][crates], just add these lines to your Cargo.toml: